superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 **Method 3 -  Using RAGAS**

-Compared with T5 and OpenAI, RAGAS is an easier way of generating a Question-Context-Ground_Truth set and a complete baseline evaluation dataset - [utility](https://docs.ragas.io/en/latest/getstarted/testset_generation.html) - that can be created from your data in just a couple of lines of code, as we demonstrate below.
-In RAGAS, questions with different characteristics such as reasoning, conditioning, multi-context, etc. are systematically crafted from a set of documents.
-This ensures a more robust evaluation process by providing comprehensive coverage of the performance of various components within your RAG pipeline.
+Compared with T5 and OpenAI, RAGAS is an easier way of generating a Question-Context-Ground_Truth set and a complete baseline evaluation dataset - [utility](https://docs.ragas.io/en/latest/getstarted/testset_generation.html), using just a couple of lines of code, as we demonstrate below.
+Also, in its evaluation dataset, RAGAS systematically crafts questions (from the document set) with a broad variety of characteristics - ones that require reasoning, conditioning, an understanding of multiple contexts, etc. This ensures a more diverse and comprehensive evaluation of the performance of various components within your RAG pipeline.
+Read more [here](https://docs.ragas.io/en/latest/concepts/testset_generation.html#how-does-ragas-differ-in-test-data-generation).

 ```python
 ## Test Evaluation Dataset Generation using Ragas